sassafrastech/gather-docs/pricing.md

 ### Future Directions: Community Ownership

-As Gather matures, we are looking forward to transforming it into a [platform cooperative](https://en.wikipedia.org/wiki/Platform_cooperative).
+As Gather matures, we are looking forward to transforming it into a [multi-stakeholder cooperative](http://cultivate.coop/wiki/Multi-stakeholder_cooperatives).
 In this model, the Gather system would be owned by a cooperative entity comprised of both the workers who build the system _and_ the community members who use it.

-Forming Gather as platform cooperative would ensure its continued accountability to those it serves, rather than investors or shareholders, as the system grows.
+Constituting Gather as a cooperative would ensure its continued accountability to those it serves, rather than investors or shareholders, as the system grows.